 echo "deb [arch=amd64 signed-by=/usr/share/keyrings/rethinkdb-archive-keyrings.gpg] https://download.rethinkdb.com/repository/ubuntu-$(lsb_release -cs) $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list

-The above command should work for all current versions of Ubuntu.
+This command should be compatible with all current versions of Ubuntu.

 sudo apt update